stephenhgregory/UAFall2020/CS300/PracticeExercises/ch1_practice_exercise_answers.md

 ## 1.20
 ### Consider an SMP system.
 Illustrate with an example how data residing in memory could in fact have a different value in each of the local caches.
 We'll say that processor 1 reads data A with a value of 5 from main memory into its local cache.
-Similarly, processor 2 reads data ! into lits local cache as well.
+Similarly, processor 2 reads A into its local cache as well.
 Process 1 then updates A to 10.
 However, since A resides in processor 1's local cache, the update only occurs there, in processor 1's local cache, and not in the local cache for processor 2.

 ## 1.21
 ### Discuss, with examples, how the problem of maintaining coherence of cached data manifests itself in the following processing environments: